stackforge/fuel-docs/pages/user-guide/config-environment/settings/4000-settings-storage.rst

 you must configure an appropriate number of Ceph OSD nodes;
 if you configure a Cinder LVM over iSCSI role here, you must configure a Cinder LVM node.

+The "Ceph replica" value represents the minimum number of Ceph OSD replicas that must be running for Ceph to be viable.
+At least two Ceph OSD nodes are required so this value cannot be set to a value lower than 2, but the Ceph replica could be set to 2 even for environments with very large numbers of Ceph OSD roles configured.